Noncooperative Coordination via a Trading-based Auction: Appendix: Proofs of Main Results

 Thus, the total amount paid and received for agent $i$ balances out over $n$ steps, keeping the row sum $S_i^k$ constant every $n$ steps.
 The maximum fluctuation in $S_i^k$ occurs when agent $i$ makes its payment (reducing the row sum by $d(n-1)b_i$), and the row sum is restored during subsequent steps when agent $i$ receives offers. \end{customproof}

 \begin{customproof}[Proof of \Cref{theorem:lemma2}] By \Cref{theorem:lemma1}, the row sum $S_i^k$ of the $i$-th row of the profit value matrix is constant every $n$ steps, and the average profit per choice at an arbitrary step $k$ is $\frac{S_i^k}{m}$.
 In addition, only choices with a profit above this average can be selected by agent $i$, because the choices agent $i$ selects must maximize profit.
 Moreover, once a choice is selected, its profit decreases by $(n-1)d b_i$.
-Aggregating all this information, the profit value $\profitList_{ij}$ of choice $j$ for agent $i$ cannot \textit{voluntarily} drop below:
+As a result, the profit value $\profitList_{ij}$ of choice $j$ for agent $i$ cannot \textit{voluntarily} drop below:

 On the other hand, there might exist choices for agent $i$ with a profit value below \eqref{eq:minprofit} due to the way they were initialized.
 Combining this fact with the \eqref{eq:minprofit}, it follows that